voodooed/ReaLiTy-Framework/README.md

 # ReaLITy Dataset and Framework
-### Sim2Real Dataset- Sensor and Weather Specific Adaptation for Realistic
+### Sim2Real Dataset- Sensor and Weather Specific Adaptation for Realistic LiDAR